leterDieu/Stellarity-mcoc/wiki/dev/docs/items/prismatic_punch.md

 <div class="result foka-infobox-grid" markdown>
 <div markdown class="foka-infobox-text">
 **Prismatic Punch** is a post-Empress crossbow that converts arrows into slow, powerful Prismatic Blasts that home in on enemies, exploding when they come into contact with them.
+It also inflicts a new damage over time effect known as Prismatic Inferno.

 <i class="icon-minecraft icon-minecraft-enchanted-book"></i> Prismatic Punch can be enchanted with any Crossbow enchantment.
 Both Multishot and Piercing empower its Blasts in different ways.